Piwimau/TriSpell/README.md

 TriSpell was originally developed using `.NET 8` and `C# 12`.
 I recently upgraded it to `.NET 9` and `C# 13` and plan to continue doing so in the future to take advantage of new language features and performance improvements.
-For now, just follow these steps to try out TriSpell:
+For now, simply follow these steps to try out TriSpell:

-0. Make sure you have `.NET 9` or a later version installed on your machine.
+1. Make sure you have `.NET 9` or a later version installed on your machine.

-1. Clone the repository (or download the source code) to a directory of your choice.
+2. Clone the repository (or download the source code) to a directory of your choice.

    ```shell
    git clone https://github.com/Piwimau/TriSpell.git ./TriSpell
    cd ./TriSpell
    ```

-2. Run the application in release mode to achieve the best performance.
+3. Run the application in release mode to achieve the best performance.

    ```shell
    dotnet run --configuration Release --project src/TriSpell